MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 ## Premission denied error when running the arcappliance prepare command

-If your PowerShell session doesn't have permissions to write in the folder from where you run the `az arcapplicance prepare` command, it fails with the following error:
+If your PowerShell session doesn't have write permissions in the folder from where you run the `az arcapplicance prepare` command, it fails with the following error:

 **Error:** `Appliance prepare command failed with error:  [Errno 13] Permission denied: 'debug_infra.yaml'`